microsoft/ContosoTraders/demo-scripts/low-code-development/overview.md

    ![App6](images/App6.png)

-7. You will receive a message stating that the price change is sent for approva.
+7. You will receive a message stating that the price change is sent for approval.

    ![img](images/UApp3.png)